Strength Training for Golf: What’s The Point?

 Athletes with high strength levels respond better to power & speed training.
 As explained earlier, when strength levels are low you cannot produce high amounts of force.
 In this scenario if you only train to learn how to apply force more quickly as opposed to training to increase how much force you can produce your results will be far from optimal.

 Improvements in coordination may lead to rapid short term improvements but you will likely plateau much faster and at a lower level than if you were training to enhance both simultaneously.
 This is one of the reasons why I think the very popular SuperSpeed Golf speed stick training should be part of an overall strength and conditioning program, rather than THE program.

 Who do you think has more potential for long term speed improvement?
 The golfer who only practices swinging faster and faster with speed training or the golfer who practices swinging faster and faster whilst also increasing strength, power, and muscle mass?

 The answer is of course the second golfer.
 The second golfer will also be less likely to get injured as his body will be better able to tolerate the extremely high stress levels of maximal speed golf swings.

-4) Injury Prevention: When swinging golf clubs at maximum speed, especially for high volumes, having a healthy amount of muscle mass, muscle strength, and general muscle conditioning will make your body far more resilient and better at tolerating these stresses.
-Managing practice and play volumes i.e how many balls you’re hitting, strength training, and adequate sleep are the best tools we have for injury prevention.
+When swinging golf clubs at maximum speed, especially for high volumes, having a healthy amount of muscle mass, muscle strength, and general muscle conditioning will make your body far more resilient and better at tolerating these stresses.
+Managing practice and play volumes i.e how many balls you’re hitting, strength training for golf, and adequate sleep are the best tools we have for injury prevention.